-Plastic bags are often used in grocery shopping.
+Plastic bags are often used in grocery shopping and to store household waste.
 Plastic bags are also often viewed as the number one perpetrator against global warming; the number one waste.

 A common scene in grocery stores is someone pushing a cart loaded with plastic bags.
 In some instances, if the items are too heavy, an extra plastic bag is used.

-On the flip side, using eco bags are both reusable and sturdy.
+On the flip side, using reusable bags that are sturdy like eco-bags.

 Also, standard eco bags are constructed to carry heavy loads.

 The use of eco-bags is indeed commonplace.
-A vast majority of grocery shoppers use eco-bags.
+A vast majority of shoppers use eco-bags as their reusable grocery bags.
 The commonalities of these bags make them easy to find and purchase.

 2. Reduce waste at home by stocking up on reusable containers